-• The Advance Fort Lauderdale 2040 Comprehensive Plan establishes policies that the City shall explore opportunities to increasing electric vehicle (EV) charging on City and private property. • The Sustainability Division is developing a citywide EV charging master plan. • The City has a plan for expanding EV charger installation within City facilities. • The City has installed 10 level 2 EV chargers at public parking locations. • The City has installed 7 level 2 chargers at City facilities for use by fleet vehicles and employees. • The City's Comprehensive Plan includes policies and objectives intended to increase adoption of electric vehicles.
-The City has funded the purchase of 17 EV charging stations and four EVs. • The four electric vehicles in the fleet are used exclusively as loaner vehicles to expose a maximum number of employees to driving an EV to support future adoption of EV vehicles. • The three EV charging stations at the City fleet area are powered solely by solar panels.
+The Advance Fort Lauderdale 2040 Comprehensive Plan establishes policies that the City shall explore opportunities to increase electric vehicle (EV) charging on City and private property.
+The City has funding for expanding EV charger installation within City facilities.
+The City has installed 10 level 2 EV chargers at public parking locations.
+The City has installed 7 level 2 chargers at City facilities for use by fleet vehicles and employees.
+The City's Comprehensive Plan includes policies and objectives intended to increase adoption of electric vehicles.
+The City is currently exploring an EV charging ready ordinance for new construction.
+The three electric vehicles in the fleet are used exclusively as loaner vehicles to expose a maximum number of employees to driving an EV to support future adoption of EV vehicles.
+The three EV charging stations at the City fleet area are powered solely by solar panels.
+The City actively promotes its own EVs at events held around the community to increase visibility of the program.
+The City is developing an EV Ready ordinance to increase charging infrastructure.